ChristopherMNeal/currency-exchanger/README.md

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in asynchronous code and using an API.
-The user can convert between currencies._
+The user can convert between any two currencies that ExchangeRate-API.com supports._

 ## Setup/Installation Requirements